KiraCore/docs/spec/iteration-0/README.md

 Various technical definitions relevant to `Iteration 0` can be found in [glossary](../glossary.md).
 In case any part of the documentation is not clear, or difficult to understand, please create a relevant github issue.

+We should always aim to maintain CLI up to date with latest changes and ensure that default output is JSON formatted as well as all exceptions result in appropriate exit code's != 0.